-In May 2015 Medivet added the Pennies donation to the till in their veterinary practices and since then customers have been adding 50p to their bill.
+In May 2015 Medivet added the Pennies donation to the till in their veterinary practices and since then customers have been adding 50p to their bill to help support the Medivet Rhino initiative.
 Earlier this month, donations reached an amazing milestone of 1 million donations and £500,000 raised for charity!

 The extra funds have played a crucial role in helping the charity support these endangered animals with a wide range of activity.
 The support programme includes education and awareness, treatment for the survivors of poaching attacks, rehabilitation for orphaned baby rhinos and prevention efforts through cold scent tracker dogs.